mcsee/Software-Design-Articles/Articles/Opinion/50 Fundamental Advices for Junior Developers/readme.md

 * * *

 Most importantly, improve the ability to search accurately on search engines.
-The more accurate your keywords are, more quickly you will get to the solution.
+The more accurate your keywords are, more quickly you'll get to the solution.

 Https://x.com/ZubairAkbar353